trailofbits/manticore/README.md

 ### Ethereum

+Manticore includes a symbolic Ethereum Virtual Machine (EVM) and a convenient interface for automated compilation and analysis of Solidity.
+It also integrates with [Ethersplay](https://github.com/trailofbits/ethersplay), Trail of Bits’ visual disassembler for EVM bytecode, for analysis visualization.
+As with binaries, Manticore offers a simple command line interface and a Python API for analysis of EVM bytecode.
+See a demo: https://asciinema.org/a/154012

-Manticore ships with _detectors_ accessible from the command line.
-Solidity smart contracts must have a `.sol` extension to be consumed by Manticore.
+Use the CLI to explore possible states in Ethereum smart contracts.
+Manticore includes _detectors_ which flag certain conditions, including known vulnerable code, as it explores possible states.
+Note: Solidity smart contracts must have a `.sol` extension for consumption by Manticore.

 ```
 $ manticore ./path/to/contract.sol  # runs, and creates a mcore_* directory with analysis results